-More information about pregnancy loss is available on this BC Women's Hospital website.
+More information about pregnancy loss is available on the BC Women's Hospital website.

 This program serves pregnant women and moms who have a history of trauma that may affect a mom’s ability to bond with her child.
 The purpose of the program is to help those moms repair attachment wounds.

 The LactMed® database contains information on drugs and other chemicals to which breastfeeding mothers may be exposed.
 It includes information on the levels of such substances in breast milk and infant blood, and the possible adverse effects in the nursing infant.
 Suggested therapeutic alternatives to those drugs are provided, where appropriate.

 Offers information and resources for mothers and health care providers about pregnancy.
 They also provide counselling support through several helplines, which share evidence-based information with women and health care providers.